aoruize/aoruize/README.md

 At Omni, we're building [💬 Omni Chat](https://omnilabs.ai/chat), which is basically ChatGPT for your documents.

-You can upload datasets of personal or team documents--and Omni chat will respond *using your knowledge.*
+You can upload datasets of personal or team documents—and Omni chat will respond *using your knowledge.*

 Currently, you can upload PDF, Doc/Docx, EPUB, MD, TXT, Org, and HTML files.
 You can even upload entire websites!